talamoig/whale/DEV.md

 A metod is a plugin if its name is in the form START2END.
 It is a generator if its name is _2END.

+A generator of type Type is indicated with *Type.
+A converter from StartType to EndType is indicated with StartType->EndType.

 Whale should be made of:
 -a language (describing possible conversion of information) -an orchestrator, that takes care of connecting different plugins and